JorgeLGonzalez/dungeon_crawl_p2p/README.md

 - [ ] cellular automata dungeon generation
   - [x] Ensure periphery is all walls
-  - [ ] Position players in single and multi player
+  - [ ] Position players in single and multi player.
+Pick 2 random corners and put the player on closest floor tile.
+(There is a chance it will be isolated so later on we want to ensure path to center where we will put amulet)
   - [ ] Randomly choose dungeon builder
   - [ ] Document (and rationalize) DungeonPosition vs MapPos vs iVec2
   - [ ] refactor
+    - [ ] find nearest floor tile should only search perimeter
   - [ ] spawn_dungeon: should use insert_batch as that is more efficient
 - [ ] drunkard walk dungeon generation
 - [ ] prefab dungeon sections